App & Browser Testing Made Easy

 10. Visual Studio Code

-It’s a free code editor, compiler, and one of the code coverage analysis tools that supports different languages – C#, visual basics, etc. It’s developed by Microsoft and supports the .NET framework.
+It’s a free code editor, compiler, and one of the code coverage analysis tools that supports different languages – C#, visual basics, etc. Microsoft develops it and supports the .NET framework.

-While VS Code itself does not include a built-in code coverage tool, there are extensions like Coverage Gutters available that can provide code coverage functionality.
+While VS Code does not include a built-in code coverage tool, extensions like Coverage Gutters can provide code coverage functionality.

 Pros: